Frequently Asked Questions

 Body Corporate fees - how do I know these won’t change?

-Siera Group carefully manages the engagement of the body corporate process including breaking down each budget item to make sure it covers all costs associated with the upkeep of the building.
+Siera Group carefully manages the engagement of the body corporate and all processes surrounding this, including breaking down of each budget item to make sure it covers all costs associated with the upkeep of the building.
 Siera also ensures enough allocation is provided to cover items that may initially be covered under warranty but will require maintenance moving forward.

 One risk with purchasing off the plan is the potential for settlement delay.
 Delays can stem from a number of issues, from pre-sale targets not being met through to construction delays.
 Siera is in control of the whole process – meaning all critical path items are managed as efficiently as possible to ensure delays are either minimised or eliminated.
 Most Siera Projects are delivered ahead of time or, at worst case, on time.
 We have a strong (and proven) track record.

-Will my apartment be the same as the marketing?
+Will my apartment be the same as what I see in the Marketing Materials?

-A common issue in the purchase of off the plan apartments or townhouses is the final product not matching the marketing material.
-This can be disappointing and financially and emotionally detrimental to the buyer and is something Siera ensures it doesn’t do.
-We pride ourselves on delivering on our promises, this means our marketing material (including CGI images) are as close as possible to the finished product – even if this means adapting the building as we construct to ensure the most aesthetically pleasing and functional developments.
+A common issue in the purchase of ‘off-the-plan’ apartments or townhouses is the final product not quite living up to your expectations based on what you saw in the marketing materials.
+This can be disappointing, and financially and emotionally detrimental to the buyer.
+It is something Siera ensures it doesn’t do.
+We pride ourselves on delivering on our promises, this means our marketing materials (including our Computer Generated Images) are as close as possible to the finished product – even if this means adapting the building as we construct to ensure the most aesthetically pleasing and functional developments.
 We want to make sure the finished photos are better than the CGIs.

 What area/suburb is the best to buy off the plan?